dsdshcym/CSSKatas/tracks/tailwind-css-101/button-with-ring/instruction.md

+Ring utilities are used to apply solid box-shadow to an element.

-Use the ring-{width} utilities to apply solid box-shadow of a specific thickness to an element.
+- Use the `ring-{width}` utilities to apply solid box-shadow of a specific thickness to an element.
 Rings are a semi-transparent blue color by default, similar to the default focus ring style in many systems.

-Ring utilities compose gracefully with regular shadow-{size} utilities and can be combined on the same element.
+- You can also control the color with `ring-{color}` utilities.